 After we relax for a bit, we head off on a horse ride.
 The horses are super peaceful and we’re all roped together in threes so there’s no chance of a runaway horse.
 A horse ride is definitely one of the best things to do in Mongolia.
 Historically the Mongolians are considered some of the best horsemen in the world, but the Mongol horses are also very unique.

-To be honest, I like more excitement on my horse rides but it’s a large group and surprisingly at least 2 of the Dutch crew are actually a bit scared of being on a horse, so it’s probably for the best.
+The horses were really going slow sadly.
+To be honest, I like more excitement on my horse rides but it’s a large group and surprisingly at least 2 people are actually a bit scared of being on a horse, so it’s probably for the best.

 Once I realize how peaceful the ride is, I wish I’d brought my camera.
+I usually don’t take it on a horse ride because it can be hard to handle it.
+But on this ride I could have managed it.
 The sun is setting across fields of goats and yaks and the low light and long shadows are intensely beautiful.

 I remind myself that I can remember this moment without the picture.
 It’s been an excellent day outside of UB.